TrAyZeN/TrAyZeN/README.md

 **About me ✨**

-- 💻 Self-taught developer currently studying [@EPITA]()
-- 🌐 Frontend/backend developper
 - ⚙️ Low-level developper
 - 🧰 Interest in better development tools and practices
+- 🌐 Notions of frontend/backend web development
-- ⛓️ Cryptography learner
+- ⛓️ Learning cryptography
-- 📕 C/Rust teacher assistant

-If you want to know more:
+If you want to know more about me:
 > [You can find my portfolio here 🌟](https://trayzen.xyz)

 **Languages and tools ‍🔧**